top of page

 After a few km, you're in the southern part of the Sonien Forest, heading towards the new cycle bridge over the Quatre Bras, the four arms junction.
 This used to be the point where the works of the Brussels ring road started in the 1950's and it got it's name from the Quatre Bras Inn which used to be here.

-For years, it used to be a very difficult and dangerous place for cyclists to cross the roads and in 2024, a 67.5 meter wooden cycle bridge entirely made of sustainable European wood was build.
+For years, a very difficult and dangerous place for cyclists to cross the roads, a 67.5 meter wooden cycle bridge entirely made of sustainable European wood was build in 2024.

 Traversing the Tervuren Park, also called Warande Park, you're getting a beautiful view of the Africa Museum.